9. Assessment

 With GoVenture Entrepreneur, students who run their businesses successfully without running out of money (going bankrtupt) are demonstrating reasonably good decision making.
 The simulation cannot be automated, so you are assured that students are fully engaged and putting in the work.
 They should be rewarded for this.Simulation Skill rewards students who demonstrate more effort and better business results.
 This is measured by the student Skill Score earned while playing (see section 9.6 for details on the Skill Score).

 It is recommended that the Rubric Score percentage applied to the Skill Score be no more than 50% of the Simulation Days to be played.
 Example— If you expect students to play 60 Simulation Days, set the Performance (Skill Score) to 30% or less.
-The reason for this is that the Skill Score becomes more accurate with the more Simulation Days played.The sample formula below of 100% weighs 80% of the grade on Simulation Participation and Microlearning, with only 20% of the grade on Performance:
+The reason for this is that the Skill Score becomes more accurate with the more Simulation Days played.The following formula is recommended for Lemonade Stand and Kiosk:

 50% Participation (Days Played) |